Pneumonia Child

 Prevention

-Vaccines may help to prevent certain pneumonia.
+Vaccines may help prevent certain pneumonia.
 Vaccine schedules for children include:

-• Flu vaccine—in all children aged 6 months and older
+• Flu vaccine—in all children aged 6 months and more every year

 • Pneumococcal vaccine:

-• PCV13 is recommended in all children, and routinely given to all children aged 2 months to 5 years
+• PCV15, PCV20 is advised for all children, and routinely given to all children aged 2 months to 5 years

-• PCV23 in children aged 2 years and older who have a high risk of infection or a suppressed immune system
+• Children with a high risk of infection or a suppressed immune system

 • Hemophilus influenza type B vaccine, routinely given to all children aged 2 months to 5 years